Boulder Elopement on Green Mountain Loop via Chautauqua | Denver Wedding Officiant

 Difficulty: Hard Level 1 (cardio and muscular endurance necessary for the consistent grade up the first half and steady footing on the way down; moderate distance overall at 7.3 miles; no significant scrambles; 1 ladder climb because of a mudslide).

-Colorado Ordained Minister Notes: Like the neighboring Royal Arch hike, my wedding officiant clients will need good cardio and muscular endurance to manage the 2600-foot climb within the first 3 miles.
+Colorado Ordained Minister Notes: As with the neighboring Royal Arch hike, my wedding officiant clients will need good cardio and muscular endurance to manage the 2,600-foot climb within the first 3 miles.
 For such hikes, I move at a pace that doesn’t overstep my physical boundaries, and I certainly take breaks when necessary.
 The work is worth the wedding elopement with a view!
 You can cut off a couple of miles by parking at the Gregory Canyon Trailhead, too.
 I won’t judge. :)

-When to Visit: Although the trail is close to Denver, the winter season will offer a snow-covered option, depending on the week and the sun exposure on parts of the trail.
+When to Visit: Although the trail is close to Denver, winter offers a snow-covered option, depending on the week and the sun exposure along parts of the trail.
 Microspikes will help you conquer the terrain.
-The mix of shade and sun exposure makes a morning summer hike bearable (although it will warm up quickly by noon).
+The mix of shade and sun exposure makes a summer morning hike bearable (though it will warm up quickly by noon).
 Early fall is a wonderful, dry option, while the early spring may be a bit muddy depending on the snowmelt (the sun may dry most of the trail by mid-afternoon).

 About the Author: Michael Moody, Wedding Officiant